RileyWClarke/RAFTS/README.md

 # Flarubin

-Flares + Rubin LSST 2021
+Flares + Rubin LSST Ph.D Project

+This repo is primarily for backup purposes